Rayan-arch/py_words_game/README.md

 You need only an IDLE for python and those 2 modules.
 Time module is installed with python libary.
 For istalling Matplotlib on your powershell(for windows) type "pip install matplotlib".
-Or visit web site https://matplotlib.org/users/installing.html there is instruction on haw to install on all systems.
+Or visit web site https://matplotlib.org/users/installing.html there is instruction on how to install on all systems.

 ### Status.